The-Extra-Project/Extra_surface_repo/README.md

 This code is a simplfied version of the article  [Efficiently Distributed Watertight Surface reconstruction](https://lcaraffa.github.io/edwsr/) finetuned to work on the [LiDAR HD dataset](https://geoservices.ign.fr/lidarhd) on a signe computer.

-To use the code, please reffer to the [user manual](#user-manual) section For more information about the architecutre and the source code, reffers to the [dev manual](#dev-manual) section
+To use the code, please reffer to the [user manual](#user-manual) section.
+For more technicals informations, reffers to the [dev manual](#dev-manual) section.

-/!\ Warning /!\  This code is for experimental / researches purposes.
+**/!\ Warning /!\**  This code is for experimental / researches purposes.
 If you are looking for a most robust implementation of this code, we are developping a CGAL package scheduled with Open MP / MPI.
 Follow the project page or this github page for updates.

 # Requirements